What this article covers:

 Lists are very particular to Trello but we made sure to sync them in other tools to not mess up your workflow.
 Head to this guide to see how to setup list mapping between tools.

 - Don't want to sync tasks that have nothing to do with your sprint?
-Add filters to your sync, you can choose to sync only certain types of tasks or exclude others.
+Add filters to your flow, you can choose to sync only certain types of tasks or exclude others.

 - Make sure the assignees are well-mapped between your tools so you can see who's working on what and assign tasks or comments to people.